pnadon/hylia-demo/src/posts/web-crawler-with-python.md

 `"json" -> "data" -> "children" -> post`.

 ### Obtaining posts from JSON
-Remember that the JSON object was converted to a Python Dictionary, which we can for the most part assume is the same thing.
-From now on we will refer to the converted JSON object as the data.
+Remember that the *JSON* object was converted to a *Python Dictionary*, which we can for the most part assume is the same thing.
+From now on we will refer to the converted *JSON* object as the data.

 To access the list of posts from the dictionary, we can assign a variable to `"children"` in the data, which holds the posts, and then iterate through them: